cloudmesh-community/book/chapters/prg/python/python-intro.md

 In order to conduct this lesson you need

-* A computer with Python 3.8.1
+* A computer with Python 3.10.2 ro newer
 * Familiarity with command line usage
 * A text editor such as [PyCharm](https://www.jetbrains.com/pycharm/), emacs, vi, or others.
 You should identify which works best for you